kenlasko/omni/README.md

 sudo apt install etcd-client
 ```
 ## Sample Backup Script
 This script takes a snapshot of the etcd database as well as the entire contents of the Omni folder.
 Keeps daily, weekly and monthly backups.
-This goes to a NAS folder mount
+This example goes to a NAS folder mount.
+Add to crontab to run it daily.
 ```
 #!/bin/sh